Devi Sri Prasad: 1999–2001: Career beginnings and breakthrough

 In his debut music album Dance Party, he collaborated with veteran singer SP Balasubrahmanyam's son S. P. Charan.
 He then composed score and soundtrack of the 1999 Telugu film Devi, thus marking his debut as a film music composer at the age of 19.
-He also composed Tamil version of the soundtrack for the film.
-It became an instant hit.
-Devi once again collaborated with Kodi Ramakrishna for the film Navvuthu Bathakalira (2001) after Devi (1999).

-Devi made his breakthrough with the soundtrack album of the film Anandam in the same year, marking his first collaboration with director Srinu Vaitla.
+Prasad made his breakthrough with the soundtrack album of the film Anandam in 2001, marking his first collaboration with director Srinu Vaitla.
 He has written and sung the song "Premante Emitante" and lent his vocals for another song titled "Monalisa".
-Idlebrain stated that, "music of the film is good though some of the tunes are inspired by 'back street boys' work.
+Idlebrain wrote, "music of the film is good though some of the tunes are inspired by 'back street boys' work.
 Background music is impressive.
 Devi Sri Prasad has got a chance to work with a fulltime love story, which has scope for good music".
 This is his first major successful film album.
 In the same year, he composed film score for a Tamil film Badri.
 This marks his debut in Tamil cinema.